-These tools are aggressive and sharp so keep the rpm under 250.
+These tools are aggressive and sharp so keep the rpm under 250, I find the best results at around 100 rpm.
+There is a lot of friction and the cutting area is fairly small for the diameter of the cutter, so they are easy to heat up.
 Plenty of cutting oil is to be used on the pilot, barrel and cutter.
-Because the pilots are long and extend a long distance into the barrel they are very good and helping align the tool.
+Because the pilots are long and extend a long distance into the barrel, helping align the tool.
 However, you still need to keep the tool aligned to the barrel or you can do damage to the tool, pilot, barrel, or all three.
 If the tool binds at all check your alignment, you may be pushing the tool to one side.

 Stop several times during the process and clear away the chips and re-oil the cutter and pilot.
+Cleaning the pilot and making sure the bore is clear of chips will protect your crown and the bore alike.
 If the tool is “bites” and wants to stop you are probably running a little too slow, increase the rpm a little and slow the feed.

 Once the new muzzle diameter is created you can install a gas block, or thread for a muzzle brake as you desire.
 There are several tools available for different diameters of muzzles and various pilots for calibers.
 Common calibers are .223.
 5.45mm, 9mm and 30 Caliber.

 4D Reamer Rentals LTD has added a variety of sizes of this tool and a bunch of dies and guides as well so you can use these on a variety of guns and calibers.